-Cash used in operating activities of continuing operations was \$70.4 million in the first three months of 2022 compared to \$5.5 million in the first three months of 2021, an increase in cash used of \$64.9 million.
-The increase was primarily attributable to lower cash earnings, which reflect the impact of commodity and freight cost inflation.
+Cash used in operating activities from continuing operations was \$26.6 million in the first six months of 2022 compared to \$44.0 million in the first six months of 2021, a decrease in cash used of \$17.4 million.
+The decrease was primarily attributable to an increase in cash flow from accounts payable due to improved working capital management, lower incentive compensation paid in the first quarter of 2022 compared to the first quarter of 2021 based on prior year performance, lower cash paid on interest due to debt refinancing in 2021, and an increase in cash flows from the Receivables Sales Program.
+Refer to Note 4 to our Condensed Consolidated Financial Statements for additional information.
+This was partially offset by lower cash earnings, which reflect the impact of commodity and freight cost inflation.
 Working capital changes have been impacted by higher sales as a result of price increases in response to commodity and freight cost inflation, which have increased receivables and inventories.
-This was partially offset by an increase in cash flow from accounts payable due to improved working capital management, lower incentive compensation paid in the first quarter of 2022 compared to the first quarter of 2021 based on prior year performance, and an increase in cash flows from the Receivables Sales Program.
-Refer to Note 4 to our Condensed Consolidated Financial Statements for additional information.
-The Company's working capital management emphasis continues to be focused on improving inventory turnover, driving faster collection of receivables, and extending vendor terms.
+The Company's working capital management emphasis continues to be focused on driving faster collection of receivables and extending vendor terms.